JQC-hash/Algorithm-APIs/README.md

 # Algorithm-APIs

-Algorithm APIs for the Princeton University online course
+Algorithm APIs dsveloped for the Princeton University online course (2018)